FactusConsulting/VagrantK8SCluster/README.md

 #### Kubeconfig file

-The kubeconfig file will be copied to the Ubuntu folder as rke2vagrantconfig
+The kubeconfig file will be copied to the Ubuntu folder as rke2vagrantconfig Run this command to set the kubeconfig to this file for this powershell session  `$env:KUBECONFIG="rke2vagrantkubeconfig"`

-Run this command to set the kubeconfig to this file for this powershell session  `$env:KUBECONFIG="rke2vagrantkubeconfig"`
+Try running kubectl get node and see if you can see the new nodes and wait a few minutes untill they report a ready state.

-Try running kubectl get node and see if you can see
+When you have nodes reporting ready, you have a running cluster.

-## RKE2 commands
+### Usefull RKE2 commands

 ```shell
 curl -sfL https://get.rke2.io | sudo INSTALL_RKE2_CHANNEL=latest sh -